What is covered well

 Federal taxes, current supported state income taxes, working-side FERS contribution drag, and tax-adjusted retirement cash flow are modeled in the year-by-year output.
 Local city, county, and municipal income taxes are not modeled.

-Deterministic TSP withdrawals are modeled in the core projection, with Traditional and Roth TSP balances tracked separately in the annual cash-flow engine, user-selectable source presets for Traditional first, Roth first, or Proportional withdrawals, a threshold-aware source mode that can target a federal bracket ceiling, IRMAA ceiling, or the lower of both, fixed annual after-retirement TSP in-plan Roth conversions, and a results-side comparison that, when more than one withdrawal-source candidate applies, ranks the shipped source modes on projected lifetime federal tax plus Medicare drag.
+Deterministic TSP withdrawals are modeled in the core projection, with Traditional and Roth balances tracked separately.
+Four withdrawal-source modes are supported: Traditional-first, Roth-first, Proportional, and a threshold-aware guardrail mode.
+Fixed annual in-plan Roth conversions after retirement are also modeled.
+When more than one withdrawal-source mode applies, results rank them on projected lifetime federal tax plus Medicare drag.
 The threshold-aware mode is a year-by-year guardrail heuristic, not a full lifetime optimizer.
-Monte Carlo randomizes annual TSP returns only while the rest of the scenario stays fixed — see the Monte Carlo scope note below.
-Separately, optional historical replay (Assumptions + Results → Stress) runs additional deterministic projections using a bundled annual CPI and TSP fund-return series on your timeline; it is illustrative, uses an approximate L Fund glide when selected, and may truncate if history ends before your projection horizon.
+Optional historical replay (Results → Stress) runs additional deterministic projections from bundled CPI and TSP fund-return data on your timeline; it is illustrative and may truncate if history ends before your horizon.
+See the Monte Carlo and Historical Replay scope notes below.

 FEHB premiums, Medicare Part B, IRMAA (including tax-exempt interest in MAGI when provided), spouse or partner scenarios, survivor pension and SS survivor benefits, filing-status changes on death including the IRS Qualifying Surviving Spouse window, TSP spousal transfer, and exportable reporting are part of the current product.